invana/crawlerflow/docs/index.md

-# Web Crawler Plus

-A micro-framework to crawl the web pages with crawlers configs.
-It can use MongoDB, Elasticsearch and Solr databases to cache and save the extracted data.
+# Invana Bot

+InvanaBot is web crawling bot which discovers new, updated pages and extracted information to be added to the Invana index.

+It supports MongoDB and ElasticSearch for caching and data storage.

 ## Usage example with MongoDB as database